singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Among the multitude of site generators that have come into existence in the past few years, this one stands out for its simplicity and extremely fast build time.
 It has a very elegant theme and is one of the fastest site generators to get up and running, as it has NO dependencies - all you have to do, is download and set it up.

+*Please note that this guide assumes you have Ruby, git and bundle installed!*

 ### **Setup InkPaper**
 If you already have inkpaper up and running on GitHub and only wish to connect, start [here](#netlifystart) instead.
-On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub as well, before you connect it with Netlify, start [here](#githubstart) instead and finally if you're completely new to InkPaper, simply continue this guide chronologically.
+On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead and finally, if you're completely new to InkPaper, simply continue this guide chronologically.

 #### 1. Download InkPaper.
 The first thing you need to do is head over to [InkPapers webpage](http://www.inkpaper.io/) and download the installation package that fits with your operating system.